pkiel/notebook/_posts/2023-09-06-hypoxiaEnzymeAssays.md

 You can see there is only a slight difference in the accepted value using the standard calculation or the Monte Carlo calculation.
-This is due to the 1000 random points selected within a random distrubtion of the associated error.
+This is due to the 1000 random points selected within a random distribution of the associated error.
 Since these points are random, each time you rerun the code (unless you set a seed), you will calculate a slightly different value.
 These values, however, will be well within the